crowdflux/playment-sdk-python/README.md

 #### Get Batch Summary
+This will provide you summary of batch with its jobs and viewer links.
 ```
-"""
-Get Batch Summary: This will provide you summary of batch with its jobs and viewer links.
-:param project_id: Should be a string of uuid which you can get from the Playment's Customer Dashboard.
-:param batch_id: Should be a string of uuid which you can get from the Playment's Customer Dashboard.
-"""
 try:
     batch_summary = client.get_batch_summary(project_id=project_id,
                                              batch_id=batch_id)